jrp244/byu-cs324/hw-openmp/README.md

 same machine* to see that your program is not competing with any others for time on the CPU.

+For each run, record both
+ - the elapsed time for *only the parallel region* (i.e., the output from your program)
+ - the elapsed time for the entire program execution (i.e., "elapsed time" from `time` output)

 ## Part 4 - Questions